subfusc/kjor/README.md

 A live reload tool focused on stability and reliability over speed.

-*Note*: For now, this project only supports linux and the fanotify protocol.
+*Note*: For now, this project only supports linux.
+But since most development stuff runs in containers that is usually linux, I don't see this as a problem per now.

 ## Install